kvesteri/wtforms-json/docs/index.rst

 Here from_json() takes exactly the same parameters as wtforms Form.__init__().

-If you want WTForms-JSON to throw errors when unknown json keys are encountered just pass skip_unknown_fields=False to from_json.
+If you want WTForms-JSON to throw errors when unknown json keys are encountered just pass skip_unknown_keys=False to from_json.
 ::

     json = {
-        'some_unknown_key'
+        'some_unknown_key': 'some_value'
     }

     # Throws exception